satellite-image-deep-learning/techniques/README.md

 ### 4.6.
 Object detection - Ships & boats

-  4.6.1. [kaggle-ships-in-Google-Earth-yolov5](https://github.com/robmarkcole/kaggle-ships-in-Google-Earth-yolov5) -> Applying YOLOv5 to Kaggle Ships in Google Earth dataset `BEGINNER`
+  4.6.1. [kaggle-ships-in-Google-Earth-yolov5](https://github.com/robmarkcole/kaggle-ships-in-Google-Earth-yolov5) -> Applying YOLOv5 to Kaggle Ships in Google Earth dataset

   4.6.2.
 [How hard is it for an AI to detect ships on satellite images?](https://medium.com/earthcube-stories/how-hard-it-is-for-an-ai-to-detect-ships-on-satellite-images-7265e34aadf0)